-java.lang.OutOfMemoryError: PermGen space
+java.lang.OutOfMemoryError: PermGen space java.lang.OutOfMemoryError: Metaspace

 Dumping heap to /path/to/java_pid12345.hprof ...

-mm dd, yyyy hh:mm:ss org.apache.catalina.startup.HostConfig deployWAR INFO: Deploying web application archive tomcat_home/profiles/your_jvm_name/webapps/example.war
+mm dd, yyyy hh:mm:ss org.apache.catalina.startup.HostConfig deployWAR INFO: Deploying web application archive /path/to/example.war

 When does it make sense to increase the max perm gen / metaspace